andrew/ultimate-awesome/README.md

 - [Awesome-LLM4AD](https://github.com/Thinklab-SJTU/Awesome-LLM4AD) - A curated list of awesome LLM for Autonomous Driving resources (continually updated).
 - [awesome-networking](https://github.com/nyquist/awesome-networking) - Curated list of awesome computer networking resources.
 - [awesome-apple-watch](https://github.com/738/awesome-apple-watch) - ⌚A curated list of awesome watchOS frameworks, libraries, sample apps, including Objective-C and Swift Projects.
-- [awesome-PhD](https://github.com/helenahartmann/awesome-PhD) - All the resources I wish I knew when starting my PhD.
-This repository is aimed to be a living, constantly developing resource where everybody can contribute with new resources!.
 - [Awesome-Code-LLM](https://github.com/huybery/Awesome-Code-LLM) - 👨‍💻 An awesome and curated list of best code-LLM for research.
 - [awesome-portugal-data](https://github.com/rgllm/awesome-portugal-data) - 🇵🇹 Lista de repositórios de dados abertos em Portugal.
 - [ProjectSoundtracks](https://github.com/sarthology/ProjectSoundtracks) - 🎧 List of best Soundtracks to boost your Productivity and Focus.